TammyTheAnalyst/Exploring-Your-Ecommerce-Dataset-with-SQL-in-Google-BigQuery/README.md

 SCREENSHOT

-Query for Average Product per Order
-Finally, I wrote a query to calculate the average number of products ordered per order:

-SCREENSHOT

 This concludes my analysis of the e-commerce dataset using SQL in Google BigQuery.
 I was able to explore the data, identify duplicates, and write several queries to gain insights into the website’s performance and product trends.